pmm210/BAC2002-Project-Submissions/Submissions/Team4/README.md

 - **Check Interval**: How often Chainlink Keepers scan for flights to check
 - **Recheck Interval**: Minimum time between rechecking the same flight

+### Admin Functionality

+The contract includes protected admin functionality that can only be accessed by the designated ADMIN_WALLET address (`0xF51EE95f3cEA7D1f474fE678720D3E126FED364B`).
+This administrative control is implemented for:

+1. **Fund Management**: Only the admin wallet can withdraw protocol fees through the `withdrawExcessFunds` function
+2. **Parameter Adjustment**: Admin can update check and recheck intervals to optimize protocol operations
+3. **Emergency Controls**: Admin can force manual rechecks of flights if needed

 ### Contract Functions

 #### User Functions